-New Centre for Governance Leadership and Global Responsibility launched
+New Centre for Governance Leadership and Global Responsibility to launch

-Professor Mervyn King, Senior Counsel and former Judge of the Supreme Court of South Africa, delivered the keynote speech at the event, held in the University's Rose Bowl on Thursday 1 May.
+Professor Mervyn King, Senior Counsel and former Judge of the Supreme Court of South Africa, will deliver the keynote speech at the event, held in the atrium of the University's Rose Bowl on Thursday 1 May from 4.30-6.30pm.

 The Centre aims to act as a hub within Leeds Met for collaborative research across the University, examining global issues in governance and responsibility, across all sectors.
 It will focus on three key elements: research to develop good practice; employability-focused teaching; and the development of practical tools for effective and responsible leadership behaviours and culture, and for government policy and practice.